 At some point, I realized I was trying to use these devices for things they weren’t good at.
 Browsing the web with them, they felt like exactly what they were: a 1 GHz, 512KB computer with a small screen.
 Not too different from the desktop computer I was using a decade ago.
 A high-end phone or tablet is more like the desktop computers of five years ago.

 So they’re not a replacement for a desktop PC, and if you use one like a desktop PC, you’ll probably be disappointed.
-I think that’s why Windows XP tablets failed a decade ago–they were just desktop PCs with desktop apps running on low-end hardware in a form factor that didn’t suit them well.
+I think that’s why Windows XP tablets and Windows 8 tablets failed–they were just desktop PCs with desktop apps running on low-end hardware in a form factor that didn’t suit them well.

 But a phone or a tablet can replace every gadget we’ve ever carried.
 Or pretty much every gadget we ever wanted to carry.
 It can stand in for a digital camera, an MP3 player, a personal data assistant, a GPS, an old-school Blackberry, a video camera, an e-reader, and more.

 And there are apps that do a lot of the things these devices don’t do well via a web browser.
 The Google News app is a lot nicer than Google News on a tiny screen in a web browser.
 And both CNN and the BBC have very nice news apps.

 And when I pair a phone or tablet with a Google Chromecast, it revolutionizes television.
 I can pull up video on the device, zap it over to the TV, and watch TV.
 I don’t watch much TV–I once went several years without watching any TV at all aside from the World Series–but now I can watch the two or three shows I like, on demand.